Mastering JavaScript Operators: A Complete Guide with Examples

 !
 Logical NOT#

-It also works on non-boolean values.
-Any falsy value will evaluate to true, and likewise any truthy value will evaluate to false.
+It also works on non-boolean values: any falsy value evaluates to true, and any truthy value evaluates to false.

-It can be repeated to turn any truthy value to true, and any falsy value to false.
+It can be repeated to convert any value to a strict boolean.

 console.log(!true); // false